.png)

 The Cooperative Ministry's Clothing & Furniture Bank supports the organization's mission by assisting low-income individuals and families needing free clothing for work, school, and civil life.

-The clothing bank provides free clothing to individuals, families, and any approved agency making a request for clients.
-Agency requests can be made in person, by mail, telephone, FAX, or by email.
+The clothing bank provides free clothing to individuals, families, and any approved agency requesting for clients.
+Agency requests can be made in person, by mail, telephone, FAX, or email.

 Individuals must apply in person.